A Course in Interacting Particle Systems: Preface

 Luckily, as a reward for all this, it turns out that despite their simple rules, interacting particle systems are often remarkably subtle models that capture the sort of phenomena one is interested in much better than might initially be expected.
 Thus, while it may seem outrageous to assume that ``Plants of a certain type occupy points in the square lattice $\Z^2$, live for an exponential time with mean one, and place seeds on unoccupied neighboring sites with rate $\lambda$'' it turns out that making the model more realistic often does not change much in its overall behavior.
-Indeed, there is a general philosophy in the field, that is still unsufficiently understood, that says that interacting particle systems come in `universality classes' with the property that all models in one class have roughly the same behavior.
+Indeed, there is a general philosophy in the field, that is still insufficiently understood, that says that interacting particle systems come in ``universality classes'' with the property that all models in one class have roughly the same behavior.

 As a mathematical discipline, the subject of interacting particle systems is still relatively young.
-It started around 1970 with the work of R.L.~Dobrushin and F.~Spitzer, , with many other authors joining in during the next few years.
-By 1975, general existence and uniqueness questions had been settled, four classic models had been introduced (the exclusion process, the stochastic Ising model, the voter model and the contact process), and elementary (and less elementary) properties of these models had been proved.
-In 1985, when Liggett's published his famous book \cite{Lig85}, the subject had established itself as a mature field of study.
+It started around 1970 with the work of F.~Spitzer \cite{Spi70} and R.L.~Dobrushin \cite{Dob71}, with many other authors joining in during the next few years.
+By 1975, general existence and uniqueness questions had been settled, four classical models had been introduced (the exclusion process, the stochastic Ising model, the voter model and the contact process), and elementary (and less elementary) properties of these models had been proved.
+In 1985, when Liggett published his famous book \cite{Lig85}, the subject had established itself as a mature field of study.
 Since then, it has continued to grow rapidly, to the point where it is impossible to accurately capture the state of the art in a single book.
-Indeed, it would be possible to write a book on each of the four classic models mentioned above, while many new models have been introduced and studied.
+Liggett's second book \cite{Lig99} focuses on three of the four classical models only.
+Such is the sophistication of modern methods that by now it would be possible to write a book on each of the four classical models alone.